maubanel/GMS2-Top-Down-Shooter/setting-up/README.md

 ##### `Step 10.`\|`SPCRK`| :large_blue_diamond:

 Navigate to the directory you cloned it in.
-Double click on `
+Double click on `TopDownShooter.yyp`.

 ![navigate to directory](images/navigateToDirectory.png)